taqin89/ton-ts-crypto/README.md

 - 🦺 All required crypto for TON and apps
 - 💪 Works everywhere: Browser, NodeJS and React Native
 - 🚀 Promise-based API
-- 🏎 Built on top of Buffer (polifil required in browsers)
+- 🏎 Built on top of Buffer (polyfill required in browsers)
 - 🍰 No reimplemented crypto

-## Imlemented
+## Implemented

 - SHA-256
 - SHA-512